- Your child’s address

 Where parents are separated and the child lives at more than one address, only one address can be used.
 This must be the address of the parent with whom the child spends most of their time.
 Where a child’s time is evenly divided between the parents, parents must agree which address they would like to be considered for the purposes of the application.

 In the event of a dispute, in the absence of a relevant court order, the admission authority will make a judgement about which address applies, taking into account the address registered with the child’s current school, nursery, pre-school or child-minder, the address registered for child benefit and the address registered with the child’s GP.

 - If you move house before the application deadline you must amend your online application or submit a new paper application form and send evidence of your new address to the Admissions Team

 - If you move house after the application deadline you must send evidence of your new address to the County Admissions Team by:

-Your new address will be considered for your application.
-You can change the schools named on your application if they are no longer appropriate.
-If you would prefer us to use the address previously provided, please let us know.
+If the evidence is sufficient, your new address will be considered for your application.
+You can also change the schools named on your application if they are no longer appropriate.
+If you would prefer us to use the address previously provided, please let us know

-Address evidence received after 6 January 2017 (Year 7) or 15 February 2017 (Year R and Year 3) cannot be considered for your application.
-It will be used to communicate the outcome of the application only.
+Address evidence received after 5 January 2024 (Year 7) or 9 February 2024 (Year R and Year 3) cannot be considered for the application.
+It will be used to communicate the outcome of the application only

 - Address evidence